 Keep Them Fit and Healthy

-I once have a cat (originally and outdoor cat) and I tried to keep it inside the house, hoping that it will get comfortable inside than outside, only to find out that after a week that I see a lot of vicious scratch marks on my leather sofa (although I made him an improvised scratching post 5 days prior) and turned our laundry basket into a litter box (should have listened to my son when he suggested me to buy a scratching post and litter box specifically for cats at that time, that I got from here: https://activefelinesolutions.com.au/, but ooh well).
+I once have a cat (originally an outdoor cat) and I tried to keep it inside the house, hoping that it will get comfortable inside than outside, only to find out that after a week I saw a lot of vicious scratch marks on my leather sofa (although I made him an improvised scratching post 5 days prior) and turned our laundry basket into a litter box (should have listened to my son when he suggested me to buy a scratching post and a 3 in 1 Self Sifting Tray Cat Litter Box Simple Stylish Antimicrobial Pet Cat Toilet Training Tray that he saw on Amazon at that time, and luckily I got one scratching post from one of the online shops like activefelinesolutions, but ooh well).
 In the end, I just set him free and now he just go back inside the house if it is raining or it’s time to eat.
 Please, don't repeat my mistake, that's just crazy (I spent a handsome amount of money to repair the sofa, and my tuxedo smelled like hell for a week).
 If ever you are going to adopt a cat, make sure that you do everything you can to keep your cat indoors, or if it is a kitten, make him get used to stay indoors all the time.

 Cats are naturally athletic. it's just a matter of time for an indoor cat to go insane (not literally) if it can’t release that excess energy through body activity.
 Good thing is that there’s a ton of awesome cat toys of all sorts available commercially that will keep your cat on the move.
-There are toys that look like mice, toys with feathers, battery-powered toys with flashing light and sound, laser pointers, toys that move, toys on strings–everything that you need to help keep your cat pouncing and stalking safely indoors.
+There are toys that look like mice, toys with feathers, battery-powered toys with flashing light and sound, like the Asien Pet Laser Pointer Cat Catch the LED Light Interactive Exercise Toy.
+Toys that move, toys on strings–everything that you need to help keep your cat pouncing and stalking safely indoors.

 A lot of birds and small mammals (and unfortunately, some of those species became instinct), were killed by domestic cats because these animals are primarily the natural prey of their ancestor, Felis silvestris, which is a small wild cat species found in parts of Africa, Asia and Europe.
 Even the most pampered and well-fed pet cants can't resist the attraction to small animals and the urge to hunt them.
 You can solve your cat's craving for that by just simply creating a bird viewing station for your pet.
 Simply look for a window (with a glass pane of course), place a platform on the inside where your cat can sit or sleep, and another platform (opposite side, on the outside) where you can put a bird feeder or a bird bath (place feeders and baths a few inches away from the window if you don't want birds crashing through them).